kramsretlow/Autologistic.jl/docs/src/BasicUsage.md

 Each of the above types have various constructors defined.
 For example, `ALRsimple(G, X)` will create an `ALRsimple` model with graph `G` and predictor matrix `X`.
-Type, e.g., `?ALRsimple` at the REPL to see the constructors #### <== TODO ####.
+Type, e.g., `?ALRsimple` at the REPL to see the constructors.

-The package is designed to be extensible if other parametrizations of the unary or pairwise parts are desired.
-For example, it is planned eventually to add a new pairwise type that will allow the level of association to vary across the grpah.
-When such a type appears, additional ALR model types will be created.

 Any of the above model types can be used with any of the supported forms of centering, and with any desired coding.
-This facilitates comparison of different model variants.
+Centering and coding can be set at the time of construction, or the `centering` and `coding` fields of the type can be mutated to change the default choices.

 **2. Set parameters.**

 Depending on the constructor used, the model just initialized will have either default parameter values or user-specified parameter values.
 Usually it will be desired to choose some appropriate values from data.